fredbyron/hycu/README.md

 # hycu

-To recombine the split files into the original file using 7-Zip on a Windows machine, follow these steps:
+Recombining Split Files using 7-Zip on Windows
+Method 1: Using Windows File Explorer
-	1	Install 7-Zip if you haven't already.
-You can download it from the official website: https://www.7-zip.org/ 2	Move all the split files into a single folder.
-Make sure that the folder contains only the split files you want to merge.
+Install 7-Zip: If you haven't already, download and install 7-Zip from the official website.

+Organize the Split Files: Move all the split files into a single folder.
+Ensure the folder only contains the split files you want to merge.

-	3	Open the folder containing the split files in Windows File Explorer.
+Open the Folder: Access the folder containing the split files using Windows File Explorer.

-	4	Select the first split file (with the lowest suffix, e.g., output.z01).
-Press Ctrl + A to select all the split files in the folder.
+Select Split Files: Click on the first split file (with the lowest suffix, e.g., output.z01).
+Then, press Ctrl + A to select all the split files in the folder.

-	5	Right-click on the selected files and choose 7-Zip > Extract Here from the context menu.
+Merge the Files: Right-click on the selected files and navigate through the context menu: 7-Zip > Extract Here.

 7-Zip will automatically merge the split files into a single file.
-The merged file will be created in the same folder as the split files
+The merged file will appear in the same folder as the split files.

-Alternatively, you can use the 7-Zip File Manager to recombine the files:
+Method 2: Using 7-Zip File Manager
-	1	Launch the 7-Zip File Manager and navigate to the folder containing the split files.
+Launch 7-Zip File Manager: Open the 7-Zip File Manager and find the folder that has your split files.

-	2	Select the first split file in the sequence (e.g., output.z01).
+Select the First Split File: Click on the first split file in the sequence (e.g., output.z01).

-	3	Right-click on the selected file and choose Combine files from the context menu8.
+Combine the Files: Right-click on the file you selected, and choose Combine files from the context menu.

-	4	Choose the destination folder for the merged file and click OK.
+Specify Destination: Pick the desired folder for the merged file and click OK.

-7-Zip will merge the split files into the original file, which will be saved in the specified destination folder.
+7-Zip will combine the split files back into the original file, saving it in the chosen destination folder.